 The script defines a function format_bytes that formats a number of bytes as a string with a unit (e.g., "1.23 MB").

-The main function of the script is process_logs, which takes a log file path and an output file path as input.
+The main function of the script is process_logs, it takes a log file path and an output file path as input.
 The function first checks if the log path is a directory or a file and creates a list of files to process.

 The function then defines some variables to store summary statistics, including ip_counts for counting the number of requests from each IP address, status_counts for counting the number of requests with each status code, status403_ips for counting the number of requests with a 403 status code from each IP address, referrer_counts for counting the number of requests from each referrer URL, and bytes_sent_total for keeping track of the total number of bytes sent in the response.